05/20/2023 City of Ely legals

 The regular meeting of the Ely City Council was called to order by Mayor Omerza at 5:30pm in the Council Chambers.

 PRESENT: Council members A.Forsman, Debeltz, Callen, Campbell, Bisbee, and Mayor Omerza

 APPROVAL OF MINUTES:

-Debeltz/Bisbee moved to approve minutes from the February 7, 2023 Regular Council Meeting and Public Hearing.
+Debeltz/Campbell moved to approve minutes from the April 18, 2023 Public Hearing regarding Ordinance 368 and the Regular Council Meeting.
 Motion Carried 6-0-1 with Kess Absent.

 ADDITIONS OR OMISSIONS TO AGENDA:

-A.Forsman/Campbell moved to approve the Consent Agenda items A-C. Motion Carried 6-0-1 with Kess Absent
+A.Forsman/Debeltz moved to approve consent agenda items A and B. Motion carried 6-0-1 with Kess Absent.

 REQUESTS TO APPEAR: